Elections in Greece: Electoral system

 A rather complicated set of rules deals with rounding decimal results up or down, and ensures that the smaller a constituency is, the more strictly proportional its parliamentary representation will be.
 Another set of rules apportions the 50 seat premium for the largest-tallying party among constituencies.
 Individual seats are apportioned by "cross of preference".
 Voters mark a cross next to the name of the candidate or candidates they prefer, the number of crosses varying from one to five depending on constituency size.
 Ballots with no crosses or more crosses than allowed, count for only the party but not the individual candidates.

 Tallying is done manually in the presence of representatives of all contesting parties.
 Party tallying, which is easier, is done first so that returns may be announced quickly.
 Individual candidate tallying is done next and can take several days.
 Once the number of seats per party and constituency is determined, the seats are filled on a top-down basis from the individual cross-of-preference tallies.
 Party heads and acting or past Prime Ministers are exempt from cross-of-preference voting: they are automatically placed at the top of their party list and are elected, provided their party achieves at least one seat in the particular constituency.

 By constitutional provision, the electoral law can be changed by simple parliamentary majority, but a law so changed comes into effect in the next-but-one election, unless a two-thirds parliamentary supermajority (200 or more votes) is achieved.
 Only in the latter case is the new electoral law effective at the next election.
 A case in point is the current electoral law, which was passed in 2020.
-Because this law was passed by a simple majority, it will not used for the subsequent 2023 election, but can be used in the 2027 election.
+Because this law was passed by a simple majority, it was not used for the subsequent May 2023 election, but could be used in the June 2023 election.